souvikinator/souvikinator-portfolio/README.md

 ## emile.sh

-My humble corner of the web.
+My personal corner of the web.

 ## License